keijiro/KlakSpout/README.md

 ### Alpha channel support

 This controls if the sender includes alpha channel to published frames.
-In most use-cases of Unity, alpha channel in rendered frames is not in use; it only contains garbage data.
+In most use-cases of Unity, the alpha channel in rendered frames is not used and only contains garbage data.
 It's generally recommended to turn off the **Alpha Channel Support** option to prevent causing wrong effects on a receiver side.